 SUPPLY & DEMAND – THE STATISTICS

-THE STORY FROM BIRTH, I MEAN BIRTHS
+THE STORY OF BIRTHS

-THE IMPACT ON THE CORPORATES
+THE IMPACT ON THE CORPORATE

 THE IMPACT ON ECONOMIC SECTORS